Making spaces for girls

 From the abstract

-The key issue is that the needs of teenage girls are not considered in the design of parks and spaces.
+The key factor is that the needs of teenage girls are not considered in the design of parks and spaces.
 Facilities intended for teenagers, such as skate parks, Multi-Use Games Areas, and BMX tracks, predominantly cater to the interests of boys.

 Dominance by boys can discourage girls from participating in outdoor activities thereby impacting their health and wellbeing.
 Consequently, teenage girls perceive public spaces as unwelcoming.
 Teenage girls report feeling unsafe in public spaces due to various factors, including sexual harassment.